Adam Tobin

-Adam Tobin (born 2 February 2001) is an English Artistic gymnast.
+Adam Thomas Tobin (born 2 February 2001) is an English Artistic gymnast.
 He won team bronze at the 2023 European Championships and was the 2023 British all-around and high bar champion.

-Senior gymnastics career
+Gymnastics career

+2018

+In 2018, Tobin was named junior all-around champion at the British Championships.
+He was selected to represent Great Britain at the 2018 Junior European Championships alongside Jake Jarman, Jamie Lewis, Pavel Karnejenko and Donnell Osborne, where they took silver in the team competition.

+Later that year, Tobin attended the 2018 Summer Youth Olympics, where he finished 5th in the all-around, on still rings and horizontal bar, 7th on floor exercise and 9th on pommel horse.

 2022

 At 2022 British Championships Tobin placed 5th in the all-around, 4th on rings and 5th on parallel bars.
 He was named as a reserve for the 2022 World Championships.

 2023

-At English Championships Tobin won bronze in the all-around and on floor as well as winning silver on steel rings.
+At the English Championships, Tobin won bronze in the all-around and on floor as well as winning silver on still rings.
 In 2023 Tobin was named 2023 all-around and high bar champion at the British Gymnastics Championships.
-He also won silver on parallel bars and bronze on steel rings.
+He also won silver on parallel bars and bronze on still rings.

 He was named in the British team attending the 2023 European Championships, alongside Jake Jarman, Joshua Nathan, Courtney Tulloch and Luke Whitehouse, where he helped win bronze in the team competition.

 Tobin represented Great Britain at the 2023 Osijek Challenge Cup.